niftynei/droidtalks/gradle/gradle_presentation.md

 	}
 ````

-^ Let's write a task to commemorate DroidConNYC
+^ Let's write a task to say hello DroidConNYC

 ---